peteroupc/peteroupc.github.io/randomfunc.md

 - are initialized automatically before use,
 - are initialized with an application-specified "seed",
 - use a deterministic algorithm for random number generation, and/or
-- primarily rely on one or more nondeterministic sources for random number generation.
+-  rely, at least primarily, on one or more nondeterministic sources for random number generation (including by extracting uniformly distributed bits from two or more such sources).

 If a number generator uses a nonuniform distribution, but otherwise meets this definition, then it can be converted to one with a uniform distribution, at least in theory, by applying the nonuniform distribution's [_cumulative distribution function_](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) to each generated number (see also "[Generating Random Numbers from an Arbitrary Distribution](#Generating_Random_Numbers_from_an_Arbitrary_Distribution)").
 Further details on this kind of conversion, as well a list of CDFs, are outside the scope of this document.